Denver Federal Tort Claims Attorneys

 If you’ve been injured due to the negligence of a federal employee, you deserve compensation, regardless of whether or not you were treated at a federal hospital.
 This is the reason the Federal Tort Claims Act exists.

 You need an experienced legal team to interpret the Act and prove that your case is eligible.
 Injury notices to the government are almost always met with a denial, in which case your lawyer will have to prove your case in court.
-As top trial lawyers, the team at Leventhal & Puga, P.C., is experienced in navigating FTCA claims.
+As top trial lawyers, the team at Leventhal Puga Braley P.C. is experienced in navigating Federal Tort Claims Act claims.
 We won’t let you be intimidated or overpowered by a federal agency.
 We allow you to focus on recovery, while we ensure you are able to pay for medical bills and time off work.

-If you would like to speak with a FTCA attorney at Leventhal & Puga, P.C., about your potential case, please give our Denver office a call at (303) 759-9945.
+If you would like to speak with a FTCA attorney at Leventhal Puga Braley P.C. about your potential case, please give our Denver office a call at (303) 759-9945.
 There is no charge for an initial consultation, and if we accept your case, there is no fee until we win you fair and full compensation.
 We take care of our clients.